ashamsilva/AdvML/Assignment 3/index.md

 #### Conclusion:

-The minimum Cross-validated Mean Squared Error is
+The minimum Cross-validated Mean Squared Error is 41.89 and was found using Extreme Gradient Boosting.

 The cross-validated Mean Squared Error for:
 LWR = 54.90110127773951